thindil/nimalyzer/doc/available_rules.rst

   Search type will list all declarations which violates the check or raise an error if nothing found.
 Count type will simply list the amount of the declarations which violates the check.
-Fix type will add or remove public mark `*` from fields' of the object's type's declaration.
+Fix type will add or remove public mark `*` from fields' of the object's type's declaration but only when **checkType** is set to *publicfields*.
 * optional word *not* means negation for the rule.
 Adding word *not* will change to inform only about objects' types' declarations which have only private fields.
 * objects is the name of the rule.
 It is case-insensitive, thus it can be set as *objects*, *objects* or *oBjEcTs*.
 * checkType is the type of checks to perform on the objects' declarations.
-Proper value is: *publicfields*.
-Setting it to publicfieds will check existence of objects declarations which not contains public fields.
+Proper values are: *publicfields*, *all*, *standardtypes*.
+Setting it to publicfieds will check existence of objects declarations which contains public fields.
+  Setting it to *standardtypes* will check existence of objects' declarations which contains fields with string or int type.
+Setting it to all will perform all checks.

 Disabling the rule
 ------------------